- 1 Introducing Bowdoin

-Bowdoin has a deep historical grounding, and has been around since its location in Maine was still part of Massachusetts.
-Alumni include such fixtures of American history as Henry Wadsworth Longfellow and Nathaniel Hawthorne, along with many members of Congress, the Supreme Court, and even a President (Franklin Pierce).
-However, Bowdoin takes pains not to be held back by tradition, and encourages its students to take intellectual risks and open new lines of inquiry.
+Bowdoin College has a deep historical grounding, and has been around since its location in Maine was still part of Massachusetts.
+Alumni include such fixtures of American history as Henry Wadsworth Longfellow and Nathaniel Hawthorne, along with many members of Congress, the Supreme Court, and even a president (Franklin Pierce).
+However, the school takes pains not to be held back by tradition, and encourages its students to take intellectual risks and open new lines of inquiry.

 Are you ready to “lose yourself in generous enthusiasms and cooperate with others for common ends,” as a past president of Bowdoin wrote?
-In this post, you’ll find an overview of what makes Bowdoin a great school, the requirements of the Bowdoin application, and how to navigate Bowdoin’s competitive admissions process.
+In this ultimate guide, you’ll find an overview of what makes Bowdoin College a great school, the requirements of the application, and how to navigate its competitive admissions process.

 Bowdoin College, originally chartered in 1794, is a small college that offers undergraduate students a “well-rounded” and highly-regarded liberal arts education.
 It’s often considered to be on par with the larger schools of the Ivy League in terms of educational quality; we’ve covered it before in our CollegeVine post on finding success and excellence outside the Ivy League.
 The popular U.S. News and World Report rankings place Bowdoin in a tie for fourth-best college in the National Liberal Arts Colleges category.

-As a liberal-arts college, Bowdoin’s curriculum requires students to complete a number of distribution and division requirements alongside their major in order to obtain a broad-based education.
-The famous “Offer of the College,” a poetic statement written by past Bowdoin president William DeWitt Hyde in 1906, is often cited as a basis for Bowdoin’s educational principles and goals, from intellectual development to appreciation for the arts to the formation of lifelong friendships and networks.
+As a liberal arts college, Bowdoin’s curriculum requires students to complete a number of distribution and division requirements alongside their major in order to obtain a broad-based education.
+The famous “Offer of the College,” a poetic statement written by past Bowdoin president William DeWitt Hyde in 1906, is often cited as a basis for the shcool’s educational principles and goals, from intellectual development to appreciation for the arts to the formation of lifelong friendships and networks.

 Bowdoin takes pride in cultivating a high quality of life for its student body.
 The dining halls on campus serve fare that’s often considered to be the best collegiate food in the country, including fresh produce from the college’s own organic garden.
 A semi-residential “college house” system was introduced relatively recently, and while not all students choose to live in their houses, all students have a house affiliation.
 The college is also heavily involved in improving the environmental impact of its campus, and hopes to become carbon-neutral by 2020.

 For the class of 2018, 30% of students who ended up matriculating at Bowdoin did not submit standardized test scores with their applications, showing that the college really does take this option seriously.
-However, Bowdoin does require all matriculating students to eventually submit test scores before enrolling at Bowdoin, both for academic placement purposes and as part of the college’s ongoing research into the subject of standardized testing.
-You can read more about Bowdoin’s testing-optional admissions policy here.
+However, the school does require all matriculating students to eventually submit test scores before enrollment, both for academic placement purposes and as part of the college’s ongoing research into the subject of standardized testing.
+You can read more about Bowdoin’s testing-optional admissions policy on its website.

 Paying for Bowdoin

 Tuition at Bowdoin for the 2016-2017 school year is $49,416, and the total cost of attending Bowdoin this year is estimated at $65,590.
-This figure does not include the cost of traveling to and from Bowdoin, which will vary depending on where the individual student lives.
-47% of Bowdoin students receive financial aid to assist with the cost of their education.
+This figure does not include the cost of traveling to and from the collece, which will vary depending on where the individual student lives.
+47% of students receive financial aid to assist with the cost of their education.